dipankarkhartad/Introduction-to-Self-Driving-Cars---Udacity/README.md

 2. 2D Histogram Filter in Python
 3. Implement a Matrix Class in Python
 4. Implement a Matrix Class in C++ with improved performance
-5. Implement a Route planner (like Google Maps using python)
+5. Implement a Route planner
 6. Reconstructing Trajectories from Sensor Data
 7. Traffic Light Classifier